Degri95/Kickstarter-analysis/README.md

 Analyzing this chart we can see the Outcomes based on the goal of the Kickstarters.

--As the goal increases The percentage failed line starts to ascend until around $29,000.
+- As the goal increases The percentage failed line starts to ascend until around $29,000.
--The highest success rate is Kickstarters with a goal $1,000 or less.
+- The highest success rate is Kickstarters with a goal $1,000 or less.

 ## Results

--The best time to launch a Kickstarter for Theater would be Late spring into early summer (May to July).
+- The best time to launch a Kickstarter for Theater would be Late spring into early summer (May to July).
--November to January have the least successful success outcomes and should be avoided if tryin to Launch a kickstarter.
+- November to January have the least successful success outcomes and should be avoided if tryin to Launch a kickstarter.

--The most successful kickstarters are below $4,999.
+- The most successful kickstarters are below $4,999.
--The Success and failure percentages flip at $35,000 to $44,999.
+- The Success and failure percentages flip at $35,000 to $44,999.

 ## Limitations on this dataset